kpostupac/beta-read/README.md

 cd beta-read
 npm start

-#Things I learned along the way
+# Things I learned along the way

 OMG okay so npm create-react-app beta-read gives you the file structure!
 Go into the second beta-read and then do
 'npm start'

 it will tell you the localhost it launched on!
+To stop the React when launched, terminate the batch job in the cmd window.

-render has two arguments - the javascript element and the container
+render has two arguments - the javascript element and the container Javascript has attributes and expressions, but I'm not sure what the difference is.
+Expressions are compiled into objects?